SDK Getting Started

 );Token management

-Use TokenStore to handle identity token refresh automatically.
-When the stored token nears expiry (within a threshold), the store calls your refreshFn and caches the new token.
+Use TokenStore to keep identity tokens fresh.
+When the stored token nears expiry, the store calls your refreshFn and caches the new token returned by the supported onboarding or provider-verification flow.

 const store = new TokenStore({